SalesConnection/Caction-Support/docs/How_Attach_Address_using_Latitude_Longitude.md

        </p><br>

 6. Copy Latitude & Longitude at the top of the context menu.
     Click on the coordinates to copy them (e.g., 3.02493,101.58849).<br>

     <p align="center">
       <img src="img/How_Attach_address_using_Latitude_Longitude_Step_6.png" alt="Attach Address Step 6" >
      </p><br>

-7. Paste Coordinates into System<br>

-    Go back to your system and
-    Paste the copied latitude and longitude into the GPS search box provided.
+7. Return to the system and paste the copied latitude and longitude into the designated GPS search box.<br>

     <p align="center">
       <img src="img/How_Attach_address_using_Latitude_Longitude_Step_7.png" alt="Attach Address Step 7" >